 1 – Know If You’ll Need To File

 If you can be claimed as a dependent on another taxpayer’s return and you’ve had a job—even a part-time one—and earned more than $6,300 in the tax year—you’ll need to file.
 Alternatively, if you didn’t have a job but made more than $1,050 on unearned income (e.g., interest from investments), you will also be required to file.
 If you don’t fall into either category and area dependent, you are not required to file a federal tax return.
 However, if you did work at all and had taxes withheld, filing a return is the only way to get a refund.
 Plus, it’ll serve as a lesson for future returns.
 We recommend doing it.

 2 – Start the Process ASAP

-Yes, you have until April 18 to file, but the sooner you get started, the sooner you can receive your refund check.
+The sooner you get started on your tax return, the sooner you can receive your refund check.
 If nothing else, at least begin the process now so you can figure out how much time you’ll need to devote to taxes.
 This means gathering all the necessary documents, talking to a tax professional or even just researching answers to any questions you might have.
 This will relieve some of the pressure when it comes to actually filing!

 3 – Gather the Necessary Materials

 Aside from personal information, which you should already know or have easy access to, you’ll need a W-2 form from each of your employers or a 1099 Form if you were a contractor.
 These summarize the amounts paid to you over the past year and the taxes being withheld from you.
 The W-2 form is for employees and must be issued by your employer no later than January 31.
 The 1099-MISC form is for independent contractors and has a January 31 deadline.